 Honestly, you’ll realise this point as soon as you arrive to visit Petra in Jordan and you start cramming in your time.

 We made our way up to the tombs, marvelling at all the many different facets and facades.

 It’s such an impressive part of Petra.

 It’s just impressive to think that so many years ago, people had built this amazing place (without any of the tools or technology that we have today) and that once upon a time, this was a bustling city, with people going about their daily business.

-The next bit of the day involves perhaps the most almighty trek you’ll do when you visit Petra but one that is absolutely necessary!
+The next bit of the day involves perhaps the most almighty trek you’ll do when you visit Petra in Jordan.
+That being said, it’s one that is absolutely necessary!

 Honestly, I’d put it all into one post but this post would take forever to loads as it’d be far too many photos in one.

 Oh, also, if you’re planning to visit Petra in Jordan and you’re stuck on any aspects, just pop us a message.